 - Fluid leaks - Make it a habit to check underneath your Escape.
 A clear puddle of liquid is not a cause for concern.
 However, if you see a red or brown fluid, you might have a leaky transmission.

 - Check engine light - An illuminated check engine light may indicate many issues.
 One issue might be a faulty transmission system.
 At this point, you should get your Ford Escape checked by a mechanic.

 How to Avoid Buying a Used Ford Explorer With Transmission Problems

-Another common way to tell if the transmission is having issues is if it “slips” during acceleration.
-Simply put, if your engine is increasing its output but you are not moving forward or you are moving forward at a slower pace than expected; the transmission on that vehicle may need attention.
+If your engine is increasing its output, but you are not moving forward, or you are moving forward at a slower pace than expected, the transmission on that vehicle may need attention.
+Another common way to tell if the transmission has issues is if it “slips” during acceleration.
 During your test drive, make sure to hop on a freeway/highway where you can accelerate more aggressively than in town.

-However, your best way to avoid issues with a transmission on a Ford Escape is always to get it inspected by an independent, local mechanic prior to purchasing.
-This smart option allows you to have the peace of mind necessary to confidently spend your hard earned money on a vehicle.
-These inspections are often comprehensive and can unearth other potential issues with the vehicle that you may not catch during a test drive.
+However, your best way to avoid issues with a transmission on a Ford Escape is always to get it inspected by an independent, local mechanic before purchasing.
+These inspections are often comprehensive and can unearth other potential issues with the vehicle that you may miss during a test drive.
+This smart option allows you to have the peace of mind necessary to spend your hard-earned money on a vehicle confidently.

-Overall, the Ford Escape is a well-loved and reliable SUV, although there are a few older model years that should be avoided due to reliability problems.
-With a very sharp decline in the number of problems reported by Ford Escape owners of year models 2017 and newer, we absolutely recommend buying a newer-model Ford Escape.
-They’re proving to be quite reliable, and many of them are still eligible for CPO offers.
+Overall, the Ford Escape is a well-loved and reliable SUV, although a few older model years should be avoided due to reliability problems.
+With a very sharp decline in the number of issues reported by Ford Escape owners of year models 2017 and newer, we recommend buying a newer-model Ford Escape.
+They’re proving to be reasonably reliable, and many are still eligible for CPO offers.